 Stock rotations were made over the period to adjust the overall risk level of the portfolio.
-Given the ongoing volatility of the global geopolitical and economic backdrop we have been reducing our exposure to smaller, less liquid stocks in favour of larger, better-placed alternatives - high quality companies that can generate earnings sustainably over the long-term.
+Given the ongoing volatility of the global geopolitical and economic backdrop we have continued to reduce our exposure to smaller, less liquid stocks in favour of larger, better-placed alternatives - high quality companies that can generate earnings sustainably over the long-term.
 As always, the characteristics of individual stocks are more significant to us than sectoral decisions.
-Looking ahead, there are various destabilising concerns that could continue to unsettle markets so our focus will remain on proven 'best of breed' stocks.
+We are confident that our stock picking focus on quality and income-generating businesses can counter any negative investment conditions we encounter.